almr20/Portfolio/README.md

 ### I will use programming languages such as R and Python, in order to: extract, clean, organize, visualize and overall analyze data.

+*Note: the data used for the projects are extracted from websites that offer open source datasets.*

+## Contact me:

+If you like my work, want to share work opportunities or have any question try sending me an email at: angel.luism7@gmail.com